- 1 Off-Road to Australia’s Natural Wonders

 Set Sail for Antarctica’s Wild Frontier

 Possibly the most bucket-list-worthy trip of all trips, an expedition to Antarctica surpasses all expectations.
 In the world’s last frontier, thousands of penguins gather below impossibly high peaks, seals take naps on icebergs, and orcas swim in the dozens.
-On a 10-day journey with Quark Expeditions, embark in Ushuaia before crossing the infamously tumultuous Drake Passage.
+On an 11-day journey with Quark Expeditions, embark in Ushuaia before crossing the infamously tumultuous Drake Passage.
 When you hit dry land, discover the species that call the South Shetland Islands and the Antarctic Peninsula home.
 With a team of guides leading you on daily zodiac and land-based excursions, there’s always a surprise to discover as you scout for whales, seabirds, and an array of rare wildlife.

 Hike the Lares Route to Machu Picchu